Ramakrishnajakkula/Meritshort/7-Modules-Trees-Plan.md

 ### 🎯 **Learning Objectives - BST Mastery**

-By the end of Week 3, you will:
+By the end of Module 3, you will:

 1. **Conceptual Understanding**: Explain BST properties and their implications
 2. **Implementation Skills**: Code all BST operations efficiently